strazzere/cdf/README.md

 of concurrent goroutine CDF should be spawning when forking the programs.
 Note that it is best to keep this number below the real number of cores.
-The `verboseLog` parameter, if set to `true`, will write all programs' inputs and outputs, even for the succesful tests, to a file log.txt.
+The `verboseLog` parameter, if set to `true`, will write all programs' inputs and outputs, even for the successful tests, to a file log.txt.

 # Interfaces